wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/adbscan/adbscan_aaeon_robot.rst

 #.
 On the server rviz, you will see how ADBSCAN interprets
-   the |realsense| camera data based on real objects around the robot:
+   the Intel® RealSense™ camera data based on real objects around the robot:

    -  Green blocks indicate objects around.
            .. image:: ../../../../images/adbscan_aaeon_pic1.png